-4. Curriculum
+6. Curriculum

 In Key Stages 1, 2 and 3 pupils will follow programmes of study which deliver the skills and knowledge identified in the National Curriculum.
 The curriculum will embrace all areas of academic learning at a level that is related to individual educational needs and provides suitable levels of challenge.
-Opportunities to develop pupil's personal, social and health awareness and understanding will be embedded across all curriculum areas.
+Opportunities to develop pupil's personal, social and health awareness and understanding will be embedded across all curriculum areas and informed by the Vineland assessment tool.

-Studies in key stage 4 support pupils to attain relevant qualifications so that they can and do progress to the next stage of their education.
-For some, this may be onto courses that lead to higher-level qualifications and into employment.
-Aurora will provide opportunities for young people to stay within an educational setting post 16 which supports and meets their educational, emotional and mental health needs, where they can continue to sit GCSE and related qualifications and gain independence and life skills.
+Studies in key stage 4 support pupils to attain relevant qualifications so that they can and do progress to the next stage of their education or pathway.
+Aurora will provide opportunities for young people to stay within an educational setting post 16 which supports and meets their educational, emotional and mental health needs, where they can continue to sit related qualifications and gain independence and life skills where this is appropriate.
 We will support young people through individual pathways to enable them to successfully navigate to the next stage of their education or employment.

+Qualifications offered meet a range of abilities in a variety of subject areas that are appropriate to the life skills pathway.
 The school has a strong belief in the value of vocational educational programmes and provides access to suitable courses and accreditation.
 Vocational studies can include opportunities for pupils to attend college and work placements, with support from staff.

-The school is regularly visited by outside speakers and arrange educational visits giving pupils the opportunity to access learning through members of the community and experience learning through a wide range of sources.
+The school is regularly visited by outside speakers and we arrange educational visits to give pupils the opportunity to access learning through members of the community and experience learning through a wide range of sources.
 Integral to our curriculum is a wide range of educational experiences that extend beyond the classroom.
-Trips and visits extend the range of environments in which pupils learn and broaden their experiences of the wider world.
+Trips and visits extend the range of environments in which pupils learn and broaden their experiences of the wider world, enabling pupils to apply skills and learning to real-life contexts.